SAARC-CCI, FPCCI Felicitate Imran Khan On Victory In Senate - UrduPoint

 SAARC-CCI, FPCCI Felicitate Imran Khan On Victory In Senate

-The Federation of Pakistan Chamber of Commerce and Industry (FPCCI) and South Asia Association for Regional Cooperation-Chamber of Commerce and Industry (SAARC-CCI) Saturday felicitated Prime Minister Imran Khan on the election of Sadiq Sanjrani and Mirza Muhammad Afridi as chairman and deputy chairman of the Senate, respectively

-LAHORE, (UrduPoint / Pakistan Point News - 13th Mar, 2021 ) :The Federation of Pakistan Chamber of Commerce and Industry (FPCCI) and South Asia Association for Regional Cooperation-Chamber of Commerce and Industry (SAARC-CCI) Saturday felicitated Prime Minister Imran Khan on the election of Sadiq Sanjrani and Mirza Muhammad Afridi as chairman and deputy chairman of the Senate, respectively.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Mar, 2021 ) :The Federation of Pakistan Chamber of Commerce and Industry (FPCCI) and South Asia Association for Regional Cooperation-Chamber of Commerce and Industry (SAARC-CCI) Sunday felicitated Prime Minister Imran Khan on the election of Sadiq Sanjrani and Mirza Muhammad Afridi as chairman and deputy chairman of the Senate, respectively.

 Talking to APP here, the SAARC-CCI President Iftikhar Ali Malik ,FPCCI Vice Presidents FPCCI Raja Muhammad Anwar, Muhammad Nawaz, Adeel Siddiqui and Muhammad Asif Yousaf Jeewa said that victory of the PTI candidates would further strengthen democracy, rule of law's supremacy besides restoring confidence of the business community.